 Depeche Mode delivered a performance in Radio 2’s Piano Room, accompanied by the BBC Concert Orchestra so we informed a few days ago.
 They played “Walking In My Shoes,” their new track “Ghosts Again,” and a cover of “Sundown,” originally popularised by Scott Walker.
-All tracks were recorded at the BBC’s renowned Maida Vale Studios.
+All tracks were recorded at the BBC’s renowned Maida Vale Studios (and this not well-known, but they are going to be sold).

 This marked the second time the band has performed with a classical orchestra.
 The first occasion was at the Royal Albert Hall in 2010, during an event to raise funds for the Teenage Cancer Trust.
 A video excerpt below showcases “Home” being performed with an orchestra.
 Notably, Alan Wilder joined Martin Gore on stage to perform “Somebody,” which was his first performance with Depeche Mode since leaving the band.
 Additional musicians played strings for “One Caress,” “Home,” and “Come Back.”